muntasimulhaque/muntasimulhaque.github.io/cv.md

 ### Awards and scholarships

-- Awarded the Integrity Award 2024 by BSCPLC for exemplary integrity during FY2023-24, Sep 2024
+- Integrity Award 2024 by BSCPLC for exemplary integrity during FY2023-24, Sep 2024
 - Appreciation letter from BSCPLC for minimizing the duration of the nationwide internet blackout, Apr 2018
-- OIC Scholarship awarded by Islamic University of Technology during the undergraduate years.
+- OIC Scholarship awarded during undergraduate years at Islamic University of Technology.
-- Government scholarships for outstanding achievement in Higher Secondary and Secondary School Certificate exams.
+- Government scholarships for outstanding achievement in Higher Secondary and Secondary exams.
-- Talent Pool scholarships for extraordinary results in junior and primary public exams.
+- Talentpool scholarships for exceptional results in Junior and Primary public exams.